exercism/v3/languages/javascript/exercises/concept/array-transformations/.docs/instructions.md

 ## 2. - Create multiple copies of every 3 found in the deck

-Elyse wants to triplicate ever 3 found in the deck.
+Elyse wants to triplicate every 3 found in the deck.
 If a deck started with a single 3, after the trick the deck would have three 3's in place of original.

 ```javascript
 const deck = [1, 3, 9, 3, 7]